Hokkaido Ramen Santouka, TriNoma (Eat)

 account_circleJanine Daquio

-The beginning of 2015 felt incredibly draining for me — work, financial concerns, and my parents’ health issues had taken a toll on my energy.
 One day, my friends Jeck and Derek insisted on visiting my father at the hospital.
 However, since I knew they were really there to check on me, I suggested we meet for a quick dinner at a Japanese restaurant in Quezon City before I took my hospital shift to look after my father.

-At Trinoma, we found Hokkaido Ramen Santouka — a perfect choice since the weather was quite cool at the time.
+We found Hokkaido Ramen Santouka — a perfect choice since the weather was quite cool at the time.
 The receptionists warmly welcomed us and guided us to our table.

 Derek ordered the Small Ramen (Shio) and Fried Chicken with Small Rice Bowl Set, priced at ₱510.
 Naturally, I had to try his food!
 I’d say the chicken was crispy and well-seasoned.
 This set was quite filling — a satisfying binge with both noodles and rice in one meal.